concord-consortium/sensaurus-original/README.md

 2. Go to Arduino IDE preferences; set `Additional Board Manager URLs` to `https://dl.espressif.com/dl/package_esp32_index.json`
 3. Go to `Tools` / `Board` / `Board Manager...`, search for `esp32`, select result and click `Install`

+## Compiling the code

+1. Go to Arduino IDE preferences and set the `Sketchbook location` to the `sensaur-arduino` folder.
+This allows the IDE to find the required libraries.
+2. (Restart Arduino IDE?)
+3. Press Ctrl-R (or Command-R) to compile.
+It may take a little while given the various library dependencies.

 ## Uploading to ESP32

 1. Plug in the ESP32 board
 2. Select `DOIT ESP32 DEVKIT V1` from board list (or other board type if needed)
 3. Select serial port
-4. Press ctrl-U (or command-U) to upload.
+4. Press Ctrl-U (or Command-U) to upload.
 5. After IDE shows `Connecting...`, push `BOOT` button on ESP32 for several seconds (until upload starts).

 ## Running the hub simulator

-The simulator is in the `sensaur-hub-sim` folder.
+The simulator is in the `hub-sim` folder.

+1. Use pip to install `hjson` and `paho-mqtt`.
+2. Use the AWS IoT web interface to create a new "thing."
+Get the certificates and host name from the web interface.
-1. Create a sub-folder called `cert` containing the key and certificates for this hub.
+3. Create a sub-folder called `cert` in `hub-sim` containing the key and certificates for this hub.
-2. Copy `sample_config.hjson` to `config.hjson` and edit the host, certificate paths, etc. as needed.
+4. Copy `sample_config.hjson` to `config.hjson` and edit the host, certificate paths, etc. as needed.
+    (You can leave the `owner_id` and `hub_id` as is for now.)
-3. Run `sim.py`
+5. Run `sim.py`